Marvellous Museums: The Smith Art Gallery and Museum, Stirling VHT and Cornton Primary School

 Museum staff reported that it has been rewarding to nurture relationships in the community.
 They enjoyed using their expertise to enthuse young people but importantly, learned a lot by listening to the children about their views on museums.
 Working with younger generations has helped them to think differently about how they engage with the whole community.

 The Smith has created a purpose-built Schools Space in the museum to display the children’s self-designed museums.
 This space will have a lasting legacy to house other local school and community artwork and projects, building further connections to the local school communities and building new audiences to the museum.

 As a result of this project, future exhibitions are planned that are focused on younger audiences and welcoming them and their families to the museum.

 100% of the 23 children involved in the project have completed a Hi5 Award, a wider achievement award for leading their own project and developing skills for learning, life and work.
 A key aim for the Care Experienced Virtual Head Team to increase attainment of vulnerable learners earlier in their learner journey and raise their aspirations for the future.

 More than 2/3s of the children involved know more about the types of jobs involved in the museum and galleries sector and that they know more about employment skills.

 This project has encouraged the expansion of the Exhibitions & Events Officer’s role into further education projects.
 She will be working with the newly-appointed Education Officer who is currently developing The Smith’s new education programme to deliver select activities.

 One of the great strengths to come out of this project was creating the virtual classroom.
 This resource would arguably not have come about had we not persevered with this project despite the obstacles presented in the form of lockdown.
-Thus, our advice would be to roll with the punches a project presents to you as it could shape a better outcome.
+Thus, our advice would be to face the challenges a project presents to you, as it could shape a better outcome.

 If you would like more information about this project please contact Markus Offer, Skills Development Manager, Museums Galleries Scotland email: email@example.com